 Christ has been raised from the dead [to deliver] the kingdom to God the Father after destroying every rule and every authority and power.
 For He must reign until He has put all his enemies under His feet.
 The last enemy to be destroyed is death.
 For “God has put all things in subjection under his feet” … that God may be all in all.
 (1 Corinthians 15:20-28)

-So, let’s stop thinking of “freedom” as the absolute destruction of all boundaries or the selfish conquest of the world around me so as to put myself at the top of the heap, and start thinking of it as right worship.
+So, let’s stop thinking of “freedom” as the absolute destruction of all boundaries or the selfish conquest of the world around us so as to put ourselves at the top of our respective heaps, and start thinking of it as right worship.
 I love this quote by Randy Newman in his book Questioning Evangelism, which I think says it well:

 When people reject the Good News [of the gospel of Jesus Christ], it’s because they’re enslaved and addicted to other kinds of news.
 They’re in love with something unworthy of such devotion, and it won’t let them go.